roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-06-autodoll-extra-3.md

 "Is it a kind of thought peculiar to  intelligent life-forms?"
 "Right, right.
 I'm kind of depressed, because I can't understand my reason for existence."
 "He—.
 Intelligent life is difficult."
-"Both Mama-Lydi and Mama-Yuu are live as Creators, and, although they usually seem to be just flirting, they engage a things that look like that, but I don't have anything of the sort..."
+"Both mama-Lydi and mama-Yuu are live as Creators, and, although they usually seem to be just flirting, they engage a things that look like that, but I don't have anything of the sort..."

 Lydia and Yuuyami are gradually gather remaining human beings to create a city which centred upon the library.
 A beautiful city where everyone can live happily.